Award-winning Korean dramas on Netflix for a top-notch streaming session

 2. Which Korean drama has the highest rating on Netflix?

-Crash Landing On You, Twenty Five Twenty One, Extraordinary Attorney Woo, and Vincenzo are amongst the best rated series on Netflix.
+Crash Landing On You, Twenty Five Twenty One, Extraordinary Attorney Woo, and Vincenzo are among the best-rated series on Netflix.